-This makes it extremely unlikely that Enoch was a fictional work or a one-off by some apocryphal writer.
-We can safely assume, therefore, that the oral traditions of Enoch exist in the Jewish community of the levant far before it was first written down.
+This makes it extremely unlikely that Enoch was a fictional worker or a one-off by some apocryphal writer.
+We can safely assume, therefore, that the oral traditions of Enoch exist in the Jewish community of the levant far before it was first written.

-If all of this circumstantial evidence does not move you, then one need only cross-reference traditions found in the Book of Enoch with some of the earliest works of the Hebrew Bible itself.
+If all of this circumstantial evidence does not move you, then one needs only cross-reference traditions found in the Book of Enoch with some of the earliest works of the Hebrew Bible itself.

 “And all the others together with them [all the fallen watcher angels] took unto themselves wives, and each chose for himself one, and they began to go in unto them and to defile themselves with them, and they taught them charms and enchantments, and the cutting of roots, and made them acquainted with plants.”– book of Enoch, 7: 1